jake-87/ksm/spec.md

 there are 8 registers: r1 through r8.
 They occupy the reserved memory locations 01 - 08, with 00 being the program counter.

+### memory

+The VM should have some amount bytes of memory, such that `1024 <= mem_size <= infinity`.
+The memory should be at least 32 bits.
+Any value above this is undefined, and implimentations should not rely on this.
+Code should not rely on values being zerod when leftshifted.

 ### opcodes

 Opcodes are formed by a sequence of 8 bytes, like so: